 Photo: Self-portrait, 1978.

 My brother Casey was the focus of my parent’s attention by that time, with me nearing completion of a Bachelor of Fine Arts (BFA) degree from the University of Guanajuato through the Instituto de San Miguel de Allende, and my older brother Steve by then a licensed helicopter pilot.
 My father, retired from the Air Force and working as an Aviation Inspector for Transport Canada, invited Casey to join the rest of the family at my house in Mexico.
-Casey flew, while Steve, his girl friend Janis and their dog Cabrón arrived in a Westphalia Volkswagon camper van.
+Casey flew, while Steve, his girl friend Janis and their dog _Cabrón_ arrived in a Westphalia Volkswagon camper van.
 After a few days in San Miguel, we set off in search of sunshine and adventure.
 Our destination was a family hotel in Barra de Sontecomapan, Veracruz, a tiny Mestizo community on the Gulf of Mexico.
-As fate would have it, the hotel was a stone’s throw from the “fourth world” indigenous community my future colleague Jacques Chevalier and I visited many years later and that became a touchstone for my Phd research.
-For our family vacation, however, the location proved inhospitable due to the constant rain of a Norte blowing in from the gulf, driving us after a few days to the glorious city of Oaxaca.
-There we lounged around a hotel pool, drinking Margaritas and probing Casey’s interests, which converged on a career as a helicopter pilot.
-Casey eventually got very good at “long line” helicopter operations, dropping heavy loads in tight spaces for the Canadian Coast Guard.
+As fate would have it, the hotel was a stone’s throw from the “fourth world” indigenous community my future colleague Jacques Chevalier and I visited years later (Chapter 4) and that became a touchstone for my Phd research.
+For our family vacation, however, the location proved inhospitable due to the constant rain of a _Norte_ blowing in from the gulf, driving us after a few days to the glorious highland city of Oaxaca.
+There we lounged around a hotel pool, drinking Margaritas and probing Casey’s interests.
+Eventually, they converged on the prospect of a career as a helicopter pilot.
+Casey followed through, and got very good at “long line” helicopter operations, dropping heavy loads in tight spaces for the Canadian Coast Guard.

 From my parent’s point of view, the poolside in Oaxaca launched their youngest son on a path to success.
 The B.F.A.
-I was about to earn, which my brother Steve referred to as a Bachelor of Fuck All, also turned out to be an asset as it helped me get a grant from the Canada Council ($4,623), which supported my return to Dawson.
+I was about to earn, which my brother Steve referred to as a Bachelor of Fuck All, also turned out to be an asset as it helped me get a grant from the Canada Council for the Arts ($4,623) to support my return to Dawson.
 In the spring of 1979, I headed north in an early 1970s Chevy Impala owned and driven by Carole King, a print maker I had recently met in San Miguel.
 She was originally from Chicago (no relation to the songwriter), and was willing to take me there after a stopover in Albuquerque, New Mexico to visit some of the world’s best printmaking studios.
 Later that summer she joined me in Dawson.

 Push and Pull Forces